GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 ## What is INP?

 INP aims to represent a page's overall responsiveness.
 It does so by measuring every click, tap, and keyboard interaction made with a page.

+### What is an interaction?

+An interaction is one or more discrete user input actions.
+More than one interaction may consist of what's considered a "logical user gesture".
+For a key board interaction, this would consist of both a `keydown` _and_ a `keyup` event.

+### What is an event?

-An _interaction_ is one or more event handlers that fire during the same logical user gesture.
+Interactions are driven by events.
+Events fire callbacks during the same logical user gesture.
 For example, "tap" interactions on a touchscreen device include multiple events, such as `pointerup`, `pointerdown`, and `click`.
-An interaction can be driven by JavaScript, CSS, built-in browser controls (such as form elements), or a combination thereof.
+While JavaScript is a common driver of interactivity, interactions can also be driven by CSS and built-in browser controls (such as `<input>` elements, for example).

+The time it takes to queue up an interaction, including the time it takes for the event callbacks for the interaction to run, and the time it takes to present the next frame that shows the result of the interaction is known as the _event duration_.

+### How is INP calculated?

-The duration for every interaction is captured by the [Event Timing API](https://developer.mozilla.org/docs/Web/API/PerformanceEventTiming).
-In cases where there are few interactions made with a page&mdash;less than 50 to be exact&mdash;the interaction with the highest latency of all observed interactions is chosen as the page's INP when the user is done with the page.
+Event duration for every interaction is recorded throughout the page lifecycle.
+In cases where there are few interactions made with a page&mdash;less than 50 to be exact&mdash;the interaction with the highest latency is chosen as the page's INP when the user is done with the page.

-However, in cases where there are many interactions with a page&mdash;50 or more to be specific&mdash;the interaction with the highest latency isn't the page's INP, but rather a high-latency interaction that's close to the worst.
-The table below provides more information on how INP is calculated based on the total number of interactions made with a page.
+However, in cases where there are many interactions with a page&mdash;50 or more to be specific&mdash;the interaction with the highest latency _isn't_ the page's INP, but rather an interaction that's close to the worst.
+The reasoning for this is that if the user has made many interactions with a page, the worst interaction may be an outlier that would unfairly penalize a page that was otherwise interacted with numerous times.

+The table in the expandable section below provides more information on how INP is calculated based on the total number of interactions made with a page.

 {% Details %}